Lysautumn/prime_prestudy_01/README.md

 This contains the simple backbone of the app, nothing much renders on the page on load.

 ## styles.css
-The stylesheet styles the <h1> that the user sees when the page loads.
+The stylesheet styles the header that the user sees when the page loads.

 ## script.js
 The JavaScript file contains one piece of code, to console.log that the JS is working.